yaniv-golan/openai-structured/docs/source/api.rst

         # Check unsupported model
         if not supports_structured_output("gpt-3.5-turbo"):
-            print("Model does not support structured output")
+            print("Model does not support OpenAI Structured Outputs")

     Notes:
         - Aliases (e.g., "gpt-4o") are automatically resolved to the latest compatible version